-Victim The victim is an individual who opens a confidential and encrypted PDF file.
-He possesses the necessary keys or knows the correct password and willingly follows the process of decrypting the document once the viewer application prompts for the password.
+Victim.
+The victim is an individual who opens a confidential and encrypted PDF file.
+They possess the necessary keys or know the correct password and willingly follow the process of decrypting the document once the viewer application prompts for the password.

-Attacker Capabilities We assume that the attacker gained access to the encrypted PDF file.
-The attacker does not know the password or has access to the decryption keys.
-She can arbitrarily modify the encrypted file by changing the document structure or adding new unencrypted objects.
+Attacker Capabilities.
+We assume that the attacker gained access to the encrypted PDF file.
+They do not know the password and have no access to the decryption keys.
+They can arbitrarily modify the encrypted file by changing the document structure or adding new unencrypted objects.
 The attacker can also modify the encrypted parts of the PDF file, for example, by flipping bits.
 The attacker sends the modified PDF file to the victim, who then opens the documents and follows the steps to decrypt and read the content.

-Winning Condition The attacker is successful if parts or the entire plaintext of the encrypted content in the PDF file are obtained.
+Winning Condition.
+The attacker is successful if parts or the entire plaintext of the encrypted content in the PDF file are obtained.

-Attack Classification We distinguish between two different success scenarios for an attacker.
+Attack Classification.
+We distinguish between two different success scenarios for an attacker.

-- 1. In an attack without user interaction, it is sufficient that the victim merely opens and displays a modified PDF document for the winning condition to be fulfilled. - 2.
-In an attack with user interaction, it is necessary that the victim interacts with the document for the winning condition to be fulfilled (e.g., the victim needs to click on a page).
+- In an attack without user interaction, it is sufficient that the victim merely opens and displays a modified PDF document for the winning condition to be fulfilled. - (2) In an attack with user interaction, it is necessary that the victim interacts with the document for the winning condition to be fulfilled (e.g., the victim needs to click on a page).